The length of the mediation process varies depending on the issues and the people involved. In some instances, mediation can take

 How Mediation Works

-• Joint Sessions Facilitated discussions between all parties to negotiate and find common ground.
+• Joint sessions – Facilitated discussions bring the parties together to negotiate directly and identify common ground.

 Different Styles of Mediation

-• Evaluative Mediation With your permission, the mediator may offer insights into the strengths and weaknesses of cases and suggest potential solutions, drawing on their expertise.
+• Evaluative mediation – With the parties’ consent, the mediator may offer insights into the strengths and weaknesses of each case and suggest possible solutions, guided by legal or industry expertise.

 Mediation vs. Conciliation